How to Research Schools & Build Your College List

 To begin your search, we recommend using three resources.
 The U.S. Department of Education's College Scorecard tool and College Board's BigFuture platform both provide information on graduation rates, average annual costs, student body demographics, and more.
 You can also use these tools to compare colleges and see how they measure up to each other based on these metrics.
 If financial fit is a priority for you, uAspire’s list of financially safer schools can also help in your search.

-You can also check the websites of specific schools you’re interested in, to research academic factors like majors or minors offered, classes offered and their descriptions, and professor profiles.
+You can also check the websites of specific schools to research academic factors like majors or minors offered, classes offered and their descriptions, and professor profiles.
 To get a better sense of the college's culture, values, and community, you can also follow their social media accounts to see the latest updates, news, and events happening on campus.
 Using these tools will allow you to get a full picture of each college, and it will better help you when it comes time to decide where to apply.

 Organize your list and keep it manageable